swayz8148/Arch-Swayz/README.md

-# Right now the script is broken please hold off from using it I am trying to fix everything thank you
+# Working please let me know if you find any bugs